How Tall is a Storey in Feet?

 Just How High is 110 Storeys?
 Find Out with Skydeck!

-Now that you know storey height is variable, how tall is a story in feet when it comes to Chicago’s tallest building?
+Now that you know storey height is variable, how tall is a story in feet when it comes to Chicago’s tallest skyscraper?
 Willis Tower reaches 110 floors — and a staggering height of 1,450 feet!
 It’s one thing to read the number on screen, but a family trip to the Skydeck shows you what that height really looks like!
 Contact Skydeck Chicago to plan your group visit or special event on the 109th floor today.